jiachengxu/leetdoad/README.md

 ```

 ### Examples
+If you are interested in how I organize my Leetcode submissions with Leetdoad, please check [my leetcode solutions](https://github.com/jiachengxu/oj/tree/main/leetcode).

 Let's consider the following simple example, you have solved the following Leetcode questions:

 | QuestionNumber | QuestionName | Difficulty | Language |